 We hope you love the products we recommend!
 Just so you know, we may collect a small commission from the links on this page with no additional cost to you.
 Thank you if you use our links, we really appreciate it!

 Haze and yellowish color appeared on your car’s headlights? -Don’t worry, follow our ultimate DIY guide and you will get a quick solution for your problem.

 This process can help with cloudy lenses, remove scratches, improve visibility and vehicle safety as well as enhance the appearance of your vehicle.
-Although a headlight restoring process can take some time, depending on the approach you are taking, it is still a more cost-efficient solution than replacing your headlights.
+Although, a headlight restoring process can take some time, depending on the approach you take, it is still a more cost-efficient solution than replacing your headlights.

 How to clean your car’s headlights

 This method gives permanent results and because of that, it takes a lot of time and effort.
 Before attempting this headlight cleaning method remember that your vehicle will need to stay put for at least 24h.

 Materials you will need to perform Wet Sanding method

 - spray can of gloss clear coat for UV resistant and non-yellowing plastic.